Battle of Parwan: Aftermath and legacy

 According to Ibn Al-Athir's account, after the battle of Parwan was won, Jalal al-Din sent a message to Genghis Khan, stating:

+Genghis Khan responded by sending a larger army under the leadership of one of his sons.
+Jalal al-Din confronted the new army when the army arrived at Kabul and the Mongols were defeated again.
+Carl Sverdrup on the other hand talks of 2 battles following the Battle of Parwan, 1 battle between a Khwarezmian army led by a general named Orkhan in which Khwarezmians were defeated and second battle between a Mongol general Caqan and Jalal al-Din in which Jalal al-Din triumphed.
+Sverdrup also mentions that "there might have been more than one action."

-In the evening of the day the battle ended, a dispute over the division of the spoils, specifically a Mongolian white horse, led to the desertion of the Afghan contingent.
+Regardless of whether those battles occurred or not, both contemporary and medieval scholarship agree that in the evening of the day the battle ended, a dispute over the division of the spoils, specifically a Mongolian white horse, led to the desertion of the Afghan contingent.
 Amin Malik, leader of the Turks and the Sultan's father-in-law, struck Saif al-Din Ighraq, leader of the Afghans, with a whip.
 Sultan Jalal ad-Din refused to discipline Amin Malik, and Ighraq reproached the Sultan, and he along with the Khalaj, Afghan, and some of the Qanqli troops deserted after nightfall.

 Jalal ad-Din left Parwan for the Punjab with only 30,000 men after the Afghans abandoned him.
 When Genghis Khan heard the news of the defeats, he made forced marches to catch Jalal al-Din before he escaped into India.
 Genghis marched with Shigi Qutugu and instructed him on where he had gone wrong on the battleground.
 The Shah attempted to cross the Indus River to the area north of the present city of Kalabagh, Pakistan.
 However, the Mongols caught up with him on the banks of the Indus and defeated him, in what is now referred to as the Battle of the Indus.